• Skip to primary navigation

 Simmer until fork tender.

-Drain but reserve the liquid as it can be used to prepare the veggie stock if using stock cubes/stock powder/bouillon paste/etc. Also 2 tablespoons can be used for the potato mash.
+Drain but reserve the liquid as it can be used to prepare the vegetable stock if using stock cubes/stock powder/bouillon paste/etc. Also 2 tablespoons can be used for the potato mash.

-• Add 1 tablespoon of vegan butter or margarine to the potatoes along with 2 tablespoons of potato water or veggie stock.
-Mash until smooth-ish, a few small lumps are fine!
+• Add 1 tablespoon of vegan margarine to the potatoes along with 2 tablespoons of potato water or veggie stock.
+Mash until smooth-ish, a few small lumps are fine.

-If preferred the margarine can be omitted and replaced with a teaspoon of white miso paste or an extra tablespoon of stock or potato water.
+If preferred the margarine can be omitted and replaced with 1-2 teaspoons of white miso paste or an extra tablespoon of stock, potato water, or plant-based milk.

 Prepare the Cullen skink soup:

-• Chop the tofu into small pieces and chop the onion.
+• Chop the tofu into small pieces and chop the onion and add to a soup pan.

 • Bring to the boil and simmer for 15 minutes.
-Remove from the heat and pour in the plant milk.
+Remove from the heat and pour in the plant-based milk.

-• Plonk in the mashed potatoes and whisk or stir until the potatoes are smoothly mixed in.
+• Add the mashed potatoes and whisk or stir until the potatoes are smoothly mixed in.

-(Add the potatoes in 2-3 stages as this is easier to mix them in.)
+(Adding the potatoes in 2-3 stages will make it easier to mix them in.)

 Notes